-Rail systems within Australia use various methods to ensure track workers carrying out maintenance tasks are kept separate from rail traffic.
+To keep track workers separate from rail traffic, rail systems within Australia use various methods of safe working.
 The higher levels of protection involve exclusion of rail traffic from a worksite and can include the complete closure of the railway (or part thereof).
 The lower levels of protection permit work to be undertaken between train services and can use other employees to warn track workers of approaching rail vehicles.

 Access to maintain suburban railway networks is often more restrictive than for freight networks due to the volume and frequency of rail traffic.
-Works that require the railway to be closed, even for a short period of time, are generally only permitted at night when the frequency of rail vehicles has reduced.
-Works carried out during the day are usually associated with general maintenance or inspection tasks that can be achieved without closing the railway.
+Works that require the railway to be closed, even for a short period, are generally only undertaken at night when the frequency of rail vehicles has reduced.
+Works carried out during the day are usually associated with general maintenance or inspection tasks that do not require closing the railway.

-The rules for providing worksite protection are documented in the PTA Network Rules.
-Where track workers are working in the danger zone with hand tools only and have the ability to move to a place of safety prior to the arrival of any oncoming rail vehicle, Lookout Protection is routinely adopted for worksite protection.
+The PTA Network Rules document the requirements for providing worksite protection.
+It is routine for track workers to use Lookout Protection when working in the danger zone with hand tools only and with the ability to move to a place of safety prior to the arrival of any oncoming rail vehicle.
 Rule 191 documents the requirements for lookout protection.

-The purpose of lookout protection is to task a person or persons to maintain a watch for approaching trains - allowing track workers to be suitably warned to stop work, move to a place of safety and allow the train to pass before returning to work.
-A place of safety is defined in the PTA Network rules as either:
+The purpose of lookout protection is to task a person or persons to maintain a watch for approaching trains - allowing track workers to be suitably warned to stop work, move to a place of safety and allow the train/s to pass before returning to work.
+The PTA network rules define a place of safety as either:

-- Where there is at least 3 m clearance between the person and the nearest running line (rail) - Properly constructed for use as a refuge - Where a structure or physical barrier has been erected to provide protection - Behind the safety line on a platform.
+- Where there is at least 3 m clearance between the person and the nearest running line (rail); - Properly constructed for use as a refuge; - Where a structure or physical barrier has been erected to provide protection; or - Behind the safety line on a platform.